Italy is an incredibly popular place to spend a gap year, and it's not hard to see why.

 Become an expert in Italian cuisine

 Learn how to make pizza, the authentic Italian way.
-Photo: Matt Harris
+Photo: Tiziana Fabi/AFP

 Get trained in authentic pizza-making at Mamì Camilla’s Kitchen in the beautiful Campania town of Sorrento.
-You will be introduced to the secrets of simple Italian cuisine, including fresh pasta, traditional pizza-making, sauces, ice-cream and pastries.
+Daily cooking classes will introduce you to the secrets of simple Italian cuisine, including fresh pasta, traditional pizza-making, sauces, ice-cream and pastries.
 For students wishing to take the next step there is an option to take on an internship in one of two local restaurants after successful completion of the cookery course.

 Where?
 Sorrento, Campania

 How long?
-Four weeks with option of internship to follow
+Up to four weeks, with option of internship to follow

 How much?
-Four week courses starting from €1,100, not including flights or accommodation
+Four-week courses start from €1,100, not including flights or accommodation

 Opportunities include working on an olive farm.
-Photo: Stew Dean
+Photo: Filippo Monteforte/AFP

 Where?
 Various locations